 What is the typical timeline for a surrogacy journey?

-Every experience with a surrogate is unique, including the timeline.
+Every surrogacy experience is unique, including the timeline.
 For single men or gay couples, the most important first steps are selecting an egg donor as well as a surrogate.
 Finding an egg donor typically takes 4-6 months, depending on the donor source (e.g. donor egg agency or known donor).

 Finding a surrogate typically takes 6-12 months, and includes interviewing the potential surrogate, her spouse or partner, medical screening, psychological screening and agreeing on a contract.
 All in all, most surrogacy journeys (on average) take between 15 to 24 months.

-Should I try to find a surrogate first?
-Or find the egg donor?
+Should I find a surrogate first?
+Or an egg donor?

 Intended parents can simultaneously search for an egg donor and surrogate.
 Typically it takes less time to find an egg donor and create embryos.
 Embryos created prior to finding a surrogate can be cryopreserved through an advanced technology called vitrification.